Were You Undermothered? 9 Ways to Re-Mother Yourself and Heal Your Mother Wounds

-Meeting your needs isn’t exclusive of having them met by others.
-Meeting your own needs not only helps you feel a healthy sense of entitlement, but also models how you want others to treat you.
+Meeting your needs isn’t exclusive to having them met by others.
+Meeting your own needs not only helps you feel a healthy sense of entitlement but also models how you want others to treat you.

 Create a list of things you can do when you need to feel nurtured, like a hot bath, curling up in a comfy chair with a good book, or making a hot cup of tea.
 You can find here more ideas.

 - You’re not pushing yourself to function at your optimal level when you’re feeling emotionally drained.

 - You’re treating yourself with compassion as though you would have for a close friend.

 - Whatever you’re doing is a healthy activity and isn’t simply a mechanism to avoid addressing underlying issues.